Updated May 2, 2022

 - All visitors are asked to screen themselves for COVID-19 symptoms prior to entering a facility.
 If you have symptoms, a pending COVID-19 test or recent contact with a COVID-19-positive person, you must not enter a facility.

 - Visitors must wear a mask or face covering while inside any Monument Health facility.
-If a visitor doesn’t have a mask, one will be provided.
+Medical-grade procedural face masks are preferred, if a visitor doesn’t have a mask, one will be provided.

 - Depending on waiting room capacity to accomplish social distancing, visitors or support persons could be asked to wait outside the facility.